-4.1.
-Tuberculosis: The animals for export must test negative to one intradermal tuberculin test for tuberculosis, M. bovis, within the first 15 days of the 60 day pre-export isolation period.
-A negative test means no detectable response using both visual and manual palpation when read 72 hours following injection with intradermal tuberculin.
+- 4.1.
+Tuberculosis: The animals for export must test negative to one intradermal tuberculin test for tuberculosis, M. bovis, within the first 14 days of the 60-day pre-export isolation period.
+A negative test means no detectable response using both visual and manual palpation when read 72 hours following injection with intradermal tuberculin. - 4.2.
+In the case of goats, within the thirty (30) days prior to the scheduled date of export the animal(s) was tested for brucellosis (Brucella abortus), with negative results using: - 4.2.1. either a fluorescence polarization immunoassay (FPA). - 4.2.2. or The rose-bengal test/card test, (utilizing 8% Brucella abortus/ 3% Brucella melitensis lipopolysaccharide antigen). - 4.2.3. or The complement fixation (CF) test.